What the European Green Deal means when exporting to the EU

 Sustainable financing by common classification and transparency

-The new Corporate Sustainability Reporting Directive, aims to ensure that companies report reliable and comparable sustainability information to investors, according to an EU Taxonomy delegated act, which classifies activities that best contribute to sustainability.
+The Corporate Sustainability Reporting Directive aims to ensure that companies report reliable and comparable sustainability information to investors, according to an EU Taxonomy delegated act, which classifies activities that best contribute to sustainability.

-Companies covered by the Corporate Sustainability Reporting Directive are also required to report according to the taxonomy rules and it will be mandatory for many European companies.
+Companies covered by the Corporate Sustainability Reporting Directive are also required to report according to the taxonomy rules and it will be mandatory for companies in the EU.

-The new reporting requirements on European companies will have implications also for suppliers as the overall need for transparency and information increases.
+The reporting requirements on EU companies will have implications for suppliers as well.
 This means that more producers will have to provide more information and this might affect your business.
-Hence, it is necessary to keep an eye on the taxonomy requirements.
-They will be implemented gradually, starting from 2022.

 EU taxonomy for sustainable activities (europa.eu)